Whether you're looking for a Bluetooth speaker, a soundbar or loudspeakers for your home theater, these are the best products for the money.

-We've highlighted speakers that cost between $50 and $1,000, including budget TV upgrades such as the.
-While most of the included systems are powered, you'll also find passive loudspeakers, such as the , that just need to be paired with a great AV receiver.
+I've highlighted the best wired and wireless speakers I've tested costing between $50 and $1,000.
+While most of the included systems are powered speakers, you'll also find passive bookshelf speakers, such as the Elac Debut 2.0 B6.2, which just need to be paired with a great AV receiver.

 Budget Bluetooth speakers are seemingly a dime a dozen, but among the countless options there do lie some gems.
 The $50 Tribit Stormbox Micro is a compact, portable speaker that offers both waterproofing and excellent bass for its size.

 The $130 Roku Streambar is a hybrid soundbar-4K video streamer and the most welcome surprise is that it's able to perform both tasks well.
 Pair it with a bedroom TV and the optional Onn Wireless Sub for a killer home theater setup.